fedsten/rgb-resources/README.md

 - [Twitter list](https://twitter.com/i/lists/1582840508933582849/members) - List of people and companies active on Twitter working on RGB

 ## Other Resources
+- [rgb.tech](https://www.rgb.tech/) - List of links to technical documentation
-- [RGB FAQ](https://www.rgbfaq.com/) - Overview and FAQ, list of useful resources like developer calls, presentation slides and articles.
+- [RGB FAQ](https://www.rgbfaq.com/) - Overview and FAQ, list of useful resources like developer calls, presentation slides and articles
 - [awesome-rgb](https://github.com/louneskmt/awesome-rgb#readme) - Other list of RGB resources similar to this one but with a different maintainer